gyandeeps/gyandeeps.github.io/_posts/2020-07-02-react-effect-ref-hook.md

 ### Adding `cnt` as a dependency

-Note: Please do not add `cnt` as dependency as it will cause an infinite render.
-But if you want to try, do it on a page which you can kill easily.{: .notice--danger}
+**_Note: Please do not add `cnt` as dependency as it will cause an infinite render.
+But if you want to try, do it on a page which you can kill easily._**

 The main issue with this approach apart from the infinte render is that it's going to start calling the API even when the `cnt` changes.
 Which we don't want as we only want to call the API when `name` changes.